Activities People Do When They Hang Around Each Other

 Spending time with other people is always at the heart of hanging out with them

-Here's that obviousness, but I really didn't get this until later than most people.
-I thought spending time with someone was all about coming up with the perfect event to attend.
-If there was nothing spectacular enough to do then there wasn't much point in inviting them out.
+Here's that obviousness, but sometimes more socially inexperienced people can make the mistake of thinking spending time with someone is all about coming up with the perfect event to attend.
+If they can't come up with anything spectacular enough to do, they may even conclude there's no point in hanging out.

 The activity you're doing together has a few purposes: